MarioBatusic/Dashboard_and_tile_Roles/README.md

-# Dashboard_and_tile_Roles
-Description and definition of the roles "dashboard" and "tile".

 # Issue for W3C/ARIA Repository

-## Issue Name:
+## Issue Title:

-Proposal for `dashboard` and `tile` Roles
+Proposal for `dashboard` and `tile` roles

 ## Contents

-More and more Web Applications use Dashboards as their main access-point to its data and processes.
+More and more web applications use dashboards as their main access-point to its data and processes.

 I propose a role `dashboard` and its sub-role `tile` or `card` as required semantics and as the startpoint on the way to future HTML elements for these already used constructs.